Word on the Street: podcast of the month

 Word on the Street is a weekly news and financial markets podcast where leading investment experts discuss events that have been making the headlines.
 Each month we feature one of the podcasts online, but you can listen to all of the Word on the Street episodes by subscribing below.

-Will joined Barclays in 2005 and now leads the team focused on the core aspects of the investment offering.
-With nearly 20 years’ experience in the financial sector, Will frequently contributes to Bloomberg, CNBC and more.
+Jean-Paul joined Barclays in 2018 and leads the team focused on asset allocation of our investment offering.
+With nearly 15 years’ experience in investment management, Jean-Paul frequently contributes to CNBC and more.

 Mike is a specialist in investment funds, with over 20 years’ experience in the asset management industry, and in client-facing wealth management.